gxiaolab/isoLASER/README.md

 ### Transcript identification

-isoLASER needs a GTF file as input to annotate individual reads with their isoform membership.
+IsoLASER needs a GTF file as input to annotate individual reads with their isoform membership.
 Ideally, this GTF file is built using a long-read annotation software such as Talon, Clair, Bambu, Espresso, or similar.

 Details of the Talon pipeline can be found on their GitHub repository.[TALON](https://github.com/mortazavilab/TALON).